-- Evidence must pertain to the outcome being addressed. - If there are factual errors or calculation errors in the evidence submitted, the evidence should be deemed not valid. - Further allocation of marks for evidence is summarised below:
+- Evidence must pertain to the outcome being addressed. - If there are factual errors or calculation errors in the evidence submitted, the evidence should be deemed not valid. - 0 1 2 3 No evidence Valid Valid Valid • • • NOT valid, inappropriate, Current Current Current factually incorrect Authentic Authentic • Authentic Confidentiality breached Sufficient Sufficient • Sufficient Annotated • NOT annotated Annotated NOT linked to NOT linked to Linked to • behavioural behavioural behavioural statements statements statements - Further allocation of marks for evidence is summarised below:

-0 1 2 3

-No evidence Valid Valid Valid

-NOT valid, inappropriate, Current Current Current

-factually incorrect Authentic Authentic Authentic

-Confidentiality breached Sufficient Sufficient Sufficient

-NOT annotated Annotated Annotated

-NOT linked to NOT linked to Linked to

-behavioural behavioural behavioural

-statements statements statements